Menu

 How Can A Chiropractor Help With Wrist Pain?

-The chiropractor will take your medical history and carefully examine your wrist and hand during your initial visit.
+During your initial visit, the chiropractor will take your medical history and carefully examine your wrist and hand.
 He will assess the damage by locating the damaged tissue and tension in the ligaments.

 The two therapies most commonly used in chiropractic care to treat wrist injuries include wrist realignment and wrist stretching.